What are Net Credit Sales?

-Net Credit Sales refers to the revenue that gets generated by a company when it sells its goods or services to its customers on credit, less all the sales returns as well as sales allowances.
+Net Credit Sales refers to the revenue generated by a company when it sells its goods or services to its customers on credit, less all the sales returns and sales allowances.

 Net Credit Sales Formula

-John and co happened to sell goods worth $50000, of which, they happened to collect cash worth $25000.
-They also accepted a sales return from a customer who received faulty goods worth $2000 and granted a sales allowance of $500 for another customer.
+John and co happened to sell goods worth $50000, of which they collected cash worth $25000.
+They also accepted a sales return from a customer who received faulty goods worth $2000 and granted another customer a sales allowance of $500.
 Calculate the total net credit sales for John and Co.

 - = 22500

-Hence if one were to consider the sales allowance and also the sales returns, the final net credit sales would finally stand to $22500.
+Hence if one were to consider the sales allowance and the sales returns, the final net credit sales would finally stand at $22500.

-- Monitor Receivables: By keeping a watch on the total net credit sales of any company it helps the management to closely monitor the total receivables that it expects to receive.
+- Monitor Receivables: By keeping a watch on the total net credit sales of any company, it helps the management closely monitor the total receivables it expects to receive.
 An increase in the same would stand to create liquidity problems for the company and thus help the management to be cautious in this regard

-- Facilitates the Creation of Ledger: A company can tend to create a receivable account in the name of each and every customer and thereby track the associated amount with each customer that it is linked to.
-This action facilitates necessary segregation through the creation of ledger books thereby prompting the company to take the necessary collective action against the required customer from whom the amount stands as overdue
+- Facilitates the Creation of Ledger: A company can tend to create a receivable account in every customer’s name and thereby track the associated amount with each customer it is linked to.
+This action facilitates necessary segregation through the creation of ledger books, thus prompting the company to take the required collective action against the required customer from whom the amount stands as overdue.

-- Goes into Ratio Analysis: It forms an important part of having to calculate ratios such as receivables turnover ratios, as the net credit sales, which is the credit sales after deducting the sales returns from customers, goes on to be the numerator which is then divided by the receivables to arrive at the receivables turnover ratio
+- Goes into Ratio Analysis: It forms an essential part of having to calculate ratios such as receivables turnover ratios, as the net credit sales, which is the credit sales after deducting the sales returns from customers, goes on to be the numerator which is then divided by the receivables to arrive at the receivables turnover ratio.

 Given below are some of the disadvantages-

-- Creation of Bad Debts: As indicated earlier, if the receivables are not collected in time it may lead to the creation of certain bad debts which may be an additional burden and expense for the company.
-There may be a requirement of certain provisions that have to be set up in place to tackle the issues which cause liquidity concerns for the management.
+- Creation of Bad Debts: As indicated earlier, if the receivables are not collected in time, it may lead to the creation of certain bad debts, which may be an additional burden and expense for the company.
+There may be a requirement for certain provisions that have to be set up to tackle the issues that cause liquidity concerns for the management.

-Net credit sales, being the total of credit sales that is arrived at after considering the impact and deducting sales returns and also the sales allowances, form an important part of ratio analysis as it becomes a part of numerator facilitating the calculation of receivables turnover ratio.
-Moreover, it helps the management in having to gauge and measure the total receivables it is owed and thereby keep a check on the same so that there is no pressure of additional liquidity crunch created owing to such measures.
+Net credit sales, the total of credit sales that is arrived at after considering the impact and deducting sales returns and sales allowances, form an important part of ratio analysis as it becomes a part of the numerator facilitating the calculation of receivables turnover ratio.
+Moreover, it helps the management to gauge and measure the total receivables it is owed and thereby keep a check on the same so that there is no pressure of additional liquidity crunch created owing to such measures.

-This has been a guide to what is net credit sales and its definition.
+This article has been a guide to what net credit sales are and their definition.
 Here we discuss the formula to calculate net credit sales along with an example, advantages, and disadvantages.
 You can learn more from the following articles –